arduino-libraries/Arduino_Opta_Blueprint/AddCustomExpansion.md

   transaction).
   Also the address is only 2 bytes wide because the I2C protocol reserve 2 bytes for the address.
-  This is the default implementation you get for free by simply implementing this function (this means that at the controller level all is already implemented).
+  This is the default implementation you get for free by simply v this function (this means that at the controller level all is already implemented).
 Those limitation can be overcome by defining and handling a different I2C message.